Tasty Tuna Fish Soup with Dehydrated Veggies – Quick & Hearty!

 4. Add the two cans of tuna.
 As noted in the ingredients above, I used one can of tuna in oil.
 I let half of the oil go into the soup from the tuna-in-oil can and all the water in the tuna-in-water can.

-5. Add the two cans of diced tomatoes Thyme and White Pepper.
+5. Add the two cans of diced tomatoes, Thyme, and white pepper.

 6. Simmer for 5 more minutes, or until veggies are tender.